Getting a second opinion at no extra cost, that’s uncommon care

 Are you eligible?

 Members who’ve had an HCF hospital policy for 12 months and are up-to-date with their premiums are eligible.
+Excludes Accident Only cover, Extras Only cover and Ambulance Only cover.
 You’ll also need to have had a consultation with a specialist for your medical condition (because this service is specifically for a second opinion).
 We've listed the medical conditions that are excluded below.

 How much does it cost?